fairy-fun/chrysalis/private/docs/prose/create_prose_draft_json_contract.md

   },
   "annotations": []
 }
 ```

-Purpose
+## Purpose

-Creates a prose draft that can later be converted into calendar subevents.
+Creates a prose draft used as input for deterministic calendar subevent generation.

-This endpoint does not create calendar nodes.
+This endpoint does not create calendar events or subevents.

-Behavior
+## Behavior
 Stores prose as canonical input
-Associates prose with a target calendar event via projection
+Associates prose with a target calendar event
 Does NOT:
 call planner
 generate plan_id
 assign client_id
 write to calendar_events
-Critical Rules
+## Critical Rules
 1. JSON Only
 Use raw JSON
 Do not use multipart unless uploading files
 2. prose_body
 Use \n for line breaks
-   Each line becomes a candidate subevent (beat)
+Each non-empty line represents exactly one subevent (beat)
+Line order is preserved and used for deterministic execution
 3. draft_status_id

 Must exist in: